hongge831/PYTORCH_MYSELF/README.md

 # PYTORCH_MYSELF
-This is my pytorch test note book.
+This is my pytorch test notebook.